felbit/go-unique/README.md

-# go-unique
+# goniq
-Simple set-like operations for Go slices.
+*go unique* ... simple set-like operations for Go slices.

 :warning: This library is not considered stable.
 Therefore caution is advised using it for production right now.